Code-Institute-Submissions/theCupCakeFactory/README.md

 # Stephen D'Arcy - The Cupcake Factory
 ​
 ## 1. The Cupcake Factory

-​
+### 1.1 About
-### 1.1 A website dedicated to ckae baking and a fast effiecient delivey service for customers.
+* A website dedicated to ckae baking and a fast effiecient delivey service for customers.
 The website feature an array of cakes we bake and an easy to use contact forms for anything else a customer may want to order.We offer an excellent delivery service within certain geographical ranges.
 The goal is to promote our small online business while encourtaging others to try baking for themselves.

 ### 1.2 The business goals of this website are:
 * To build a regular customer base.